signifies a word boundary. The pattern #dʒ will match dʒ at the beginning of a word, but not the middle or end.

 RegEx (regular expression) is a programming syntax for matching patterns in text.
 In Vulgar, RegEx can be implemented in the custom spelling option to mimic the spelling idiosyncrasies of natural languages.
 It can also be used in the illegal combinations field to prohibit combinations of phonemes, and in custom affix rules to create more complex sound changes.

-Replace a symbol at the beginning of a word only
+Replace a symbol at the beginning or end of a word

-RegEx uses the carat symbol ^ to signify the beginning of line of text.
-The pattern ^dʒ will match dʒ at the beginning of a word, but not the middle or end.
-Thus, the rule ^dʒ > j would change dʒudʒ to judʒ.
+# signifies a word boundary.
+The pattern #dʒ will match dʒ at the beginning of a word, but not the middle or end.

 Try it yourself:

-The dollar sign $ is used to match characters at the end of a line.
-The rule dʒ$ > dge changes dʒudʒ to dʒudge.
+The rule dʒ# > dge changes dʒudʒ to dʒudge.
 You could then combine this with the first rule to turn dʒudʒ into judge.

 Replace multiple symbols